 Recall that the group of orientation-preserving symmetries of a regular octahedron is isomorphic to $\mathfrak{S}_4$.
 (Look at the action of the symmetry group on the set of pairs of opposite faces, of which there are four.)
 Any group isomorphic to $\mathfrak{S}_4$ will therefore be called \textbf{octahedral}.

-\begin{lem} Let $G$ be a group of order~$24$ such that (i) $G$ has no central element of order~$2$, and (ii) $G$ has a complete set of~$4$ conjugate cyclic subgroups of order~$3$, each of which has normalizer equal to a dihedral subgroup of order~$6$.
-Then $G$ is of octahedral type (i.e., $G \cong \mathfrak{S}_4$). \end{lem}
+\begin{lemma} Let $G$ be a group of order~$24$ such that (a) $G$ has no central element of order~$2$, and (b) $G$ has exactly~$4$ conjugate cyclic subgroups of order~$3$, each of which has normalizer equal to a dihedral subgroup of order~$6$.
+Then $G$ is octahedral. \end{lemma}